PREDICT-GBM: A multi-center platform to advance personalized glioblastoma radiotherapy planning: Introduction

 \section{Introduction}

-Glioblastoma remains one of the greatest challenges in neuro-oncology, defying modern therapeutic advances, with median survival rates stagnating at 14-16 months since the introduction of concomitant administration of temozolomide to standard postoperative radiotherapy (RT) in 2005~\cite{stupp2005radiotherapy, koshy2012improved, brown2022survival, mohammed2022survival, ostrom2018females, grochans2022epidemiology}.
-Glioblastoma is characterized by its highly invasive nature, with malignant cells infiltrating healthy surrounding tissue, leading to tumor recurrence despite state-of-the-art therapies~\cite{weller2013standards, Niyazi2023}.
-Standard treatment follows a multimodal approach, combining surgery, chemotherapy, and radiation therapy.
-Both treatment planning and monitoring critically rely on MRI images for treatment planning.
-Since MR images indicate only regions with sufficiently high tumor cell concentration, infiltration of surrounding healthy tissue is typically accounted for by introducing a uniform margin around the visible tumor that forms the clinical target volume (CTV) for irradiation as per the most current guidelines~\cite {Niyazi2023}.
-This one-size-fits-all approach, however, does not adequately capture patient-specific tumor biology and anatomy.
+\Ac{gbm} remains one of the greatest challenges in oncology, defying modern therapeutic advances, with median \ac{os} stagnating at 14-16 months since the introduction of adjuvant temozolomide to standard postoperative \ac{rt} in 2005~\cite{stupp2005radiotherapy, koshy2012improved, brown2022survival, mohammed2022survival, ostrom2018females, grochans2022epidemiology}.
+Glioblastoma is characterized by its highly invasive nature, with tumor cells diffusely infiltrating the surrounding brain parenchyma, leading to near-universal tumor recurrence despite aggressive, multimodal therapy~\cite{weller2013standards, Niyazi2023}. \Ac{soc} treatment consists of maximal safe resection followed by adjuvant \ac{rt} with concomitant and adjuvant chemotherapy~\cite{wen2020glioblastoma}.
+MRI is central to both treatment planning and longitudinal disease monitoring.
+Because MRI only delineates regions of high tumor cell density, and even advanced MRI struggles to delineate the diffuse infiltration of tumor cells into the surrounding parenchyma~\cite{lasocki2019non}, microscopic tumor infiltration is addressed in clinical practice by applying a uniform margin to the visible tumor to define the \ac{ctv} for irradiation, in accordance with current \ac{rt} guidelines~\cite {Niyazi2023}.
+However, this margin-based approach does not capture patient-specific tumor biology, invasion patterns, or anatomy.
+Consequently, this "one-size-fits-all" approach risks simultaneously undertreating the tumor and overtreating the surrounding brain.